 - Three double beds (low: 1200 pesos/high: 1300 pesos)

-The high season covers a week on either side of the Easter weekend, the summer period (mid-July to end of August), and the Christmas & New Year period.
-For 2021-2022, the Christmas period is 18 December to 9 January.
+The high season covers a week on either side of the Easter weekend, the summer period (mid-July to end of August), and the Christmas & New Year period (typically around 18 Dec to 9 Jan).
 All other times are low season.
+To note, these prices are from 2021, I assume they are unchanged as I cannot see any other prices on their website or social channels.

 All cabanas have private bathrooms, hot water and internet.
 Information on how to book the cabanas can be found on the website.